FransAris/csharpdb/README.md

 - Entity Framework Core with SQLite (just using SQLite because it's simple for testing)
 - Some basic auth stuff (nothing fancy)
 - WebSocket support (might do real-time updates later, we'll see)
+- React with TypeScript for a type-safe frontend
+- Kanban-style board with drag-and-drop
+- Label system with custom colors

-The AI assistant Claude helped me figure out some of the C# modules and architecture - pretty cool learning experience actually.
+Claude helped me figure out some of the C# modules and architecture - pretty cool learning experience actually.
 Made me understand the current C# ecosystem better.
 Last time I used it it gave off a 'Microsoft's version of Ecplise/Java Object-oriented developent'-vibe, though that could be because of the course setup which was really old-school (like; XP-era stuff was in the assignments)

 ## Project Structure